-Collection of non-destructive measurements for solid wood properties at Fortification Road, subject to the availability of functional NIR correlation curves (we expect this will be completed in 2017-18).
-Material at Fortification Road will contribute additional seed-orchard material that is as yet untested for wood properties (Alexandra, Drumfern, Waikuku, Tinkers) in addition to the Keens Block genomics data already collected for which proof-of-concept genomic breeding values have been predicted (Tinkers, Waiouru).
-Additional genotyping to increase the total size of the genomic training population.
+Collection of increment cores for non-destructive measurements for solid wood properties at Fortification Road will be subject to the availability of functional NIR correlation curves (we expect this will be completed in 2020).
+The selections made from Fortification Road will then contribute additional seed-orchard material that has, as yet, been untested for wood properties (originating from Alexandra, Drumfern, Waikuku).